A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality

-This Bochner inequality has the same form as the Riemanian case by means of a mixture of the nonlinear Laplacian $\Lap$ and its linearization $\Delta\!^{\Grad u}$.
+This Bochner inequality has the same form as the Riemanian case by means of the mixture of the nonlinear Laplacian $\Lap$ and its linearization $\Delta\!^{\Grad u}$.
 Despite of this mixture, we could derive Bakry--\'Emery's $L^2$-gradient estimate as well as Li--Yau's estimates on compact manifolds (see \cite[\S 4]{OSbw}).
-We proceed in this way and show the \emph{improved Bochner inequality} under $\Ric_{\infty} \ge K$ (Proposition~\ref{pr:Boc+}):
+We proceed further in this direction and show the \emph{improved Bochner inequality} under $\Ric_{\infty} \ge K$ (Proposition~\ref{pr:Boc+}):